 Balancing humor, gravitas, and delectable food metaphors, I bring these themes together in my novel entitled The Feasting Virgin, about a 38-year-old virgin named Xeni who falls for a free-spirited new mom during sumptuous Greek cooking lessons, and finds herself struggling to reconcile her religious beliefs with her emerging sexuality.
 My poetry manuscript entitled The Motherland, is a three generation biography of immigrant evolution, with text and original photographs exploring the effect of diaspora on family, language, and identity.

 I also write first person essays and regularly blog for The Huffington Post.
-My posts have appeared in the Parents, Queer Voices, Impact, and Weddings sections.
+My posts have appeared in the Parents, Queer Voices, Impact, Entertainment, and Wedding/Divorce sections.
 My work has been featured in the Advocate.com, The Manifest-Station, Role Reboot, When Women Waken, and various anthologies.
 See the publications page for a selected list.

 My love of words has led me to numerous professional roles in the book world.
 I have worked in the acquisition department of a publishing house.
 I taught Creative Writing at San Francisco State University.
 I worked in literary and artist management doing publicity, booking, and tour management for authors and artists such as Harriet Lerner, Susie Bright, and Holly Near.
 I was a book seller at Green Apple Books in San Francisco.
 I also worked for the Oakland Public Library, and ran an afterschool homework help program site, Partners for Achieving School Success.
 My other professional experience includes my years as Executive Director of a public agency helping seniors and people with disabilities live more empowered and independent lives.